“But if you bite and devour one another, beware lest you be consumed by one another!”

 Legalism produces a censorious spirit.

 Paul never fuses legalism and grace because they are opposites.
 Neither can we harmonize them into some sentimental doctrinal glob.
-We should set legalism and grace in stark contrast if we are going to live the Christian life as it should be lived.
+We should set legalism and grace in stark contrast if we live the Christian life as it should be lived.
 If we do not separate these two ideas, we will also experience rivalry in the church.

 Legalists are contemptuous and severely critical people who show little mercy.
 However, true Christian love makes allowances for others and takes account of their frailties.
 Genuine love compensates for people.